 Sometimes your Android phone battery draining fast due to a lack of updates.
 Developers send out updates for their apps ever so often, and it’s always a good idea to download them.
 While often marked as bug fixes, most updates help improve the memory and the battery life of your phone.

-Go through the app’s individual settings and check for any settings that require power.
-These can include waking up the screen, frequent reminders and push notifications, periodic synchronization and more.
+Go through the app’s settings and check for any settings that require power.
+These can include waking up the screen, frequent reminders and push notifications, periodic synchronization, and more.
 Most apps offer options to limit or turn off these features.

-With the apps you want to keep, investigate and toggle off the unnecessary background apps list in your phone settings.
-These are usually found in Applications in the Application Manager section or in the battery-related settings depending upon your handset and Android version.
+With the apps that you want to keep, investigate and toggle off the unnecessary background apps list in your phone settings.
+These are usually found in Applications in the Application Manager section or the battery-related settings depending upon your handset and Android version.
 You can also see how much battery an app consumes, usually in the Settings in the Battery section.

 Solution 2: Go Easy On The Customization

 Sometimes, less is more – your phone doesn’t need to suffer for the sake of aesthetics, especially if your handset lacks the power to support all the bits and bobs of customization.
 Yes, that includes widgets as well, since they need to update and synchronize information.

 To remove a widget, tap, and press on it, then drag it to the remove/trash area on the screen.
 Try using wallpaper with darker or black-toned shades, especially with AMOLED displays.
 The screen only lights up the colored pixels, while black sections remain off, thus reduces the Android phone battery draining.